Find out how to desulfate/desulphate and rejuvenate lead acid batterieshome

 ) offers a way for dead

 batteries to be brought back to life and for tired batteries to be rejuvenated.
-Desulfation will not bring batteries with a shorted cell, or worn out plates back to their former glory, but it is a valuable tool for anyone depending on battery storage for power who cannot afford to buy new batteries.
+It can also be used every few months to keep batteries in the best possible condition all the time.
+Desulfation will not bring batteries with a shorted cell or worn out plates back to their former glory, but it is a valuable tool for anyone depending on battery storage for power who cannot afford to buy new batteries.

 When lead sulphate

-through the battery it would overheat and could potentially explode.
-Pulse conditioning
+through the battery it would overheat, release gas, and could potentially explode.
+Therefore pulse conditioning

 Every lead acid battery has a resonant frequency